centreon/centreon-documentation/en/administration/centreon-ha/installation-4-nodes.md

 passwd hacluster
 ```

-Now that both of the central nodes **and** the *quorum device* server are sharing the same password, you will run this command **only on one of the central nodes** in order to authenticate on all the hosts taking part in the cluster.
+Now that both of the central nodes **and** the *quorum device* server are sharing the same password, you will run this command **only on one of the nodes** in order to authenticate on all the hosts taking part in the cluster.

 ```bash
 pcs cluster auth \